gpuopenanalytics/pynvml/README.md

 > [!WARNING]
 > This package includes unofficial NVML bindings and utilities.
 > This package is intended for demonstration purposes only.
 There
-> is no guarentee for long-term maintenence or support.
+> is no guarantee for long-term maintenence or support.
 >
 > The official NVML bindings are published by NVIDIA under a different
 > `nvidia-ml-py` project (see: https://pypi.org/project/nvidia-ml-py/).